doctolib/safe-pg-migrations/README.md

 SafePgMigrations.config.lock_timeout = nil # Lock timeout used for all DDL operations except from CREATE / DROP INDEX.
 If not set, safe_timeout will be used with a deduction of 1% to ensure that the lock timeout is raised in priority

 SafePgMigrations.config.blocking_activity_logger_verbose = true # Outputs the raw blocking queries on timeout.
 When false, outputs information about the lock instead

+SafePgMigrations.config.sensitive_logger = nil # When given, sensitive data will be sent to this logger instead of the standard output.
+Must implement method `info`.

 SafePgMigrations.config.blocking_activity_logger_margin = 1.second # Delay to output blocking queries before timeout.
 Must be shorter than safe_timeout